What is Cloud Computing?

 A public cloud shares computing resources between the subscribers of the cloud provider’s services.
 The infrastructure is owned and maintained by the service provider.
-Linode is an example of a public cloud provider.
+Linode , Amazon, Azure are examples of some popular public cloud providers.

 In a private cloud, the computing infrastructure is dedicated to a single organization and access granted only to their members.
-The physical servers are housed by the organization or by a third party.
-Private clouds offer a higher-level of privacy and security for sensitive and protected data.
+The physical servers or hardware are housed by the organization or by a third party.
+Private clouds offer a higher-level of privacy and security for sensitive, personal, and protected data.

 The combination of a private and public cloud is a hybrid cloud.
-An organization may house confidential and higher traffic data and applications on a public cloud and maintain more sensitive data, such as software repositories or confidential customer data, on a private cloud.
+Organizations may house confidential and higher traffic data and applications on a public cloud and maintain more sensitive data, such as software repositories or confidential customer data, on a private cloud.